What Does a Health Unit Coordinator Do?

 Health unit coordinators work in hospitals, nursing homes, or other health facilities performing tasks that support patients, physicians, nursing staff, and other departments.
 Continue reading to learn more about the skills and education requirements needed to become a health unit coordinator.
 Schools offering Health Care Administration degrees can also be found in these popular choices.

 Sometimes called medical secretaries, health unit coordinators (HUCs) support the medical staff at a health care facility.
-A HUC helps to keep the facility organized and coordinate communication between patients and medical staff.
+A HUC helps to keep the facility organized and coordinates communication between patients and medical staff.
 As a coordinator, you may greet and check in patients, schedule appointments and/or procedures, and perform clerical duties.
 Other days you might compile patients' charts, transcribe physicians' orders, and prepare birth or death certificates.
 Much of your work is performed under supervision of registered physicians or nurses.
 Other duties may include:

 - Receiving new patients

 |Key Skills||Customer focused, time management, organized, situational awareness, critical thinking, problem solving, observational|